View Document Text

 planning.

-The CFA Program curriculum is updated every year by experts from around the world to
+The CFA Program curriculum is updated each year by experts from around the world to

-ensure that candidates learn the most relevant and practical new tools, ideas, and
+ensure that candidates learn the most relevant and practical tools, ideas, and investment

-investment and wealth management skills to reflect the dynamic and complex nature of
+and wealth management skills that reflect the dynamic and complex nature of the

 To learn more about the CFA charter, visit www.cfainstitute.org.